HariKrishnaKumar-watersprinter/Agentic-AI-Based-Travel-Planning-Assistant-Using-LangChain-AI-ML-Intern-Labmentix/README.md

 ### Prerequisites
 - Python 3.9+
-- An Anthropic API key (for the Chat tab / agent.py)
+- An GLM API key (for the Chat tab / agent.py)

 ### Installation